 This results in reduced spares inventory, less man-hours and less ground support equipment.

-Rafale deployments have confirmed that specialized infrastructures are unnecessary, even in cases of intensive use: maintenance can be performed outdoors or in a temporary shelter.
+Rafale deployments have confirmed that specialised infrastructures are unnecessary, even in cases of intensive use: maintenance can be performed outdoors or in a temporary shelter.

 Another source of reduction of the required spares inventory comes from the constant standardisation approach during the design phase,